 (1) In this section —

-“representation” includes an express or implied representation, whether oral or in writing, and a representation inferred from conduct.
+representation includes an express or implied representation, whether oral or in writing, and a representation inferred from conduct.

 (2) In protection proceedings the Court is not bound by the rules of evidence, but may inform itself on any matter in any manner it considers appropriate.